wVipN12n/SBOM-gap-open-source/README.md

 **For fast check,** we provide a small dataset in the test-sboms folder for you to test the code.
 Download the `fast-check.zip`, and unzip it into `fast-check` folder, then following the instruction.
 The download link is at [[here](https://ufile.io/o4wdv4x5)], cheksums: SHA-1 DF1FCC54E48DB06464A13422E63C7CA20492F7A6.

-The code of paper is in the code folder.
-It is divided into three parts as introduced in the paper: `extract.py`, `match.py` and `evaluate.py`.
+The evaluate and analysis module are divided into three parts: `extract.py`, `match.py` and `evaluate.py`.
 The code is written in Python, and the required packages are in `code/requirements.txt`.
 You can install the required packages by running the following command:
 ```bash
 pip install -r requirements.txt
 ```